You might have some questions about WordFly's Monthly Subscriber pricing plan, we put together this post to explain the details.

 WordFly's Monthly Subscriber pricing plan places organizations into a pricing tier based on their active subscriber count and allows unlimited emails to be sent for a low monthly cost.
 This plan is great for organizations sending multiple times to subscribers over the course of a month.

-- This provides budgetary predictability for users.
+- This plan provides budgetary predictability for organizations.

 If your list size or frequency varies considerably from month to month, you might want to look at switching to the Pay as you Go plan in which you'll pay only for what you send each month.